-Mission: Developing a generation of Asatizah who are experts in guiding the community
+Mission: Developing a generation of Asatizah who are expert and friendly in guiding the community

 Over the years, the role of the Islamic religious teachers (Asatizah) has transformed to serve the increased expectations of the Malay/ Muslims society and ever changing dakwah landscape in Singapore.
 It evolved from traditional leadership roles, to assuming more versatile roles that contribute to shaping positive public opinion of the Muslim community.

 Scholars (Ulama) and religious teachers (Asatizah) today, play multiple roles by acquiring specialised knowledge in different fields.
 Their roles extend beyond the traditional madrasah classrooms and mosques, allowing them to function as Socio-religious scholars, Lecturers, Administrators, Writers, Research Analysts, Entrepreneurs and Curriculum Developers in Mosques and other Islamic institutions.